blue-yonder/tsfresh/docs/text/how_to_contribute.rst

 The finished documentation can be found in the docs/_build/html folder.

 On Github we use a Travis CI Folder that runs our test suite every time a commit or pull request is sent.
-The configuration of Travi is controlled by the `.travis.yml <https://github.com/blue-yonder/tsfresh/blob/main/.travis.yml>`_ file.
+The configuration of Travis is controlled by the `.travis.yml <https://github.com/blue-yonder/tsfresh/blob/main/.travis.yml>`_ file.